JunghwanRo/log/README.md

 # DONE
+Check the one-page summaries of all keynotes @ ICRA40. \
+Check the schedule of ICRA@40 and make proper plan. \
 Save log files, such as ROSBAG, with isaac sim. - This was done, but to record actions as well, anyway, I had to write a code for saving a CSV.\
 Request Meetings for the Swiss Robotics Day. \
 CS6515 writes a working version of the code for HW4. \